 Marriage and Family Therapist License Requirements

-- Meet all of the requirements for the LMFT/I designation.
+- Meet all of the requirements for the LMFT/A designation.
+Must already have a current, active, and unrestricted Marriage and Family Therapy Associate license.

 - Must complete, in no less than two years, 1,500 hours of supervised experience.